 Curiously, flowers are upside down and have a moving lip, that can be tripped, and dab pollen on an insects.

 Our plants are not collected from the wild, and are propagated from root divisions of plants in our collection.

 For Grass Pinks size refers to age of plants.
 Young (1-2 years, bulbs between 1/8"-1/2"), Mature (3-4+ years, bulbs < 1/2").
 Dormant bulb shipped when possible.

 Plants/bulbs are shipped bare-root, wrapped in damp sphagnum moss.
 In it's dormant season, it will be shipped as a dormant bulb.
-Photographs are representative of species, and not the specific plant shipped.
+Photographs are representative of species, and not the specific Grass Pink Orchid plant for sale.

 Height: 8" - 16".

 Use: Grows best outdoors in the bog garden or pots.